 Small Business Income Taxes

-Small businesses are generally not corporations and do not pay taxes at a business rate.
-About 75% of small businesses are not corporations and pay taxes at the personal tax rate of the owner.
-Partnerships, LLCs and sole proprietorships don’t pay business taxes.
-A corporation is the only type of business pays business taxes.
+A majority of small businesses don’t pay the corporate tax rate because they aren’t corporations, they are pass-through entities.
+Instead, these businesses pay taxes at the personal tax rate of the owner.
+Partnerships, LLCs, and sole proprietorships don’t pay business taxes.
+A corporation is the only type of business that pays business taxes.
 An owner of a corporation doesn’t pay any tax on the corporation’s profits.
 Corporation owners are taxed on their income if they work as employees, as well they are taxed on dividend income they receive.

 Along with income taxes, the largest tax bill that small business pay is for payroll taxes.
-Payroll taxes are based on employee pay rates and are taxed at 7.25% on the employee gross payroll.
+Payroll taxes are a percentage of employee pay and are taxed at 7.65% on the employee gross payroll (6.2% for social security and 1.45% for Medicare taxes).
 There are other payroll taxes like unemployment taxes and workers compensation taxes that increase the amount of tax an employer must pay.

 A business must also pay property tax on land and buildings they own and tax on dividends from business investments.

-The average effective tax rate for small business of all types is an estimated 19.8 percent.
+The average effective tax rate for small businesses of all types is an estimated 19.8 percent.

 The effective tax rate is the average rate of tax for a business or an individual taxpayer and is calculated by dividing the total tax paid by the taxable income.